 23. Emotional marketing

-While we’re on the subject of consumer psychology, let’s talk about emotional marketing.
-This encompasses any marketing effort that use emotion as the primary vehicle for getting people to purchase or otherwise engage with a brand.
+Emotional marketing encompasses any marketing effort that primarily uses emotion to get people to purchase or otherwise engage with a brand.

-In order to be effective, emotional marketing needs to concentrate on a single feeling, whether it’s happiness, sadness, anger, surprise, fear, disgust or something in between.
-Consider Dove’s Real Beauty campaign, which evokes the emotions of optimism, acceptance and self-love to promote its products.
+To be effective, emotional marketing needs to concentrate on a single feeling, whether it’s happiness, sadness, anger, surprise, fear, disgust or something in between.
+Consider Dove’s Real Beauty campaign, which evokes optimism, acceptance and self-love to promote its products.